gazoodle/geckolib/README.md

 - Add command to simulator to start a blank configuration instead of loading a snapshot
 - Use MinSetpointG and MaxSetpointG if available
 - One of the accessors is AuxAsBubbleGen.
 Investigate how this is used
+- Add a watt setting to pumps, heaters and so on so that the library can produce an instantaneous power consumption figure which ought to be able to integrate into HA's energy dashboard.
+- Add ability to change the RF channel.
+The app sends a CHACH\xb4\x0c command, play in the simulator!

 ## Done/Fixed in 1.0.1
  - Add support for lock mode if it exists on the spa